 Student name, date and place of birth; major field of study; dates of attendance; degrees, honor and awards received; most recent educational institution attended; campus address and telephone number and student assigned e-mail; home address and telephone number; cell phone number; participation in special academic programs; participation in recognized student activities; participation in officially recognized sports; class level, weight and height of athletic team members.

-Students who wish directory information to be withheld from all individuals outside the University must sign a request to that effect in the Registrar's Office.
-Information and Instructions on how to restrict the release of Directory Information are below.
+Students who wish directory information to be withheld from all individuals outside the University must sign a request in the Registrar's Office.

-Confidential information is defined as any information contained in a student education record not included in "Directory Information" (see above).
-As stated above, the University of Redlands respects the privacy rights of all students.
-Students need to be aware that, under the Act, the University is permitted to disclose student education records to parents without the student’s specific consent if a student is a “dependent” (generally, by being designated as such on a parent’s federal tax form).
+Confidential information is defined as any information contained in a student education record not included in "Directory Information".
+The University respects the privacy rights of all students.
+Students need to be aware that, under FERPA regulations, the University is permitted to disclose student education records to parents without the student’s specific consent if a student is a “dependent” (generally, by being designated as such on a parent’s federal tax form).
 Students or parents who wish for the University to exercise this permission should make a written request and submit proof of dependency to the Registrar’s Office.

-The University will not release confidential information for independent students (students over the age of 23, or "independent" as defined by University of Redlands Financial Aid Policy) without written request of the student or as previously described.
+The University will not release confidential information for independent students (students over the age of 23, or "independent" as defined by University Financial Aid Policy) without written request of the student.

 An official transcript of a student's academic record is issued only upon the student's written, signed request.
-Transcripts submitted to the University of Redlands for admission or credit transfer become the property of the University of Redlands and cannot be returned to the student, copied or forwarded to other institutions.
+Transcripts submitted to the University for admission or credit transfer become the property of the University and cannot be returned to the student, copied or forwarded to other institutions.

-Students wishing to review their education records must make written requests to the appropriate campus official listing the item or items of interest.
-Only records covered by the Act will be made available within forty-five days of the request.
+Students wishing to review their education records must make written requests to the Registrar’s Office, or other appropriate campus official, listing the item or items of interest.
+Only records covered by FERPA will be made available within forty-five days of the request.
 Students may have copies made of their records with certain exceptions (for example a copy of an academic record for which a financial "hold" exists, or a transcript of an original or source document which exists elsewhere).
 These copies will be made at the students' expense at prevailing rates which are listed in the catalog.

-Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by University of Redlands to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:
+Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by University to comply with the requirements of FERPA.

 Family Policy Compliance Office